Glasat na Bulgaria season 6: Blind Auditions

-Each coach has to be filled up with 12 contestants in their respective teams.
-Continuing the rule from season four, if the specific contestant rejected by not turning the chairs, the contestant will go out straight from the stage without any conversation by coaches.
-New in this season, a feature has been added, the "Block" button from the fourteenth season of American version.
-Each coaches had three new buttons with the coach's name which they can press any of them to prevent the coach on getting the contestant to its team.
+Each coach had only 12 spots for contestants in their respective teams.
+Continuing the rule from season four, if the specific contestant was rejected after not turning any of the chairs, the contestant will go out straight from the stage without any conversation by coaches.
+New feature in this season was the "Block" button from the fourteenth season of American version.
+Each coache had three new buttons with the other coaches' names which they could press to prevent one of the other coaches on getting the contestant to his team.
 Each coaches given one block to use.